Scalar field dark matter with two components: combined approach from particle physics and cosmology: Introduction

-Models considering a complex scalar field for describing the dark matter (and even the dark energy, see \cite{Carvente:2020aae}) have also been considered and have proved to be excellent models, giving a consistent description of the Fridman homogeneous Universe \cite{Li:2013nal} (we are using the direct transliteration from the Russian name), with a scalar potential as in Eq.~(\ref{eq:potential1}), showing that the $\mu$ parameter needs not to be very small, it is enough to demand that $m_\phi>10^{-21}\,{\rm eV}/c^2$, due to the presence of the quartic term $\sigma$ \cite{Li:2013nal,Suarez:2016eez} which is strongly constrained in terms of the combination $\sigma^2/\mu^4$, proportional to the gravitational length scale that $\sigma$ defines, which turns out to be ultra-long, of the order of kiloparsecs \cite{Li:2013nal, Suarez:2016eez}.
-These scalar fields are considered completely non-interacting with other types of matter, we will call them {\it classical scalar fields}.
-There is a growing conviction not only that scalar fields are very plausible candidates to describe the dark matter present in the Universe, but that objects described by such scalar fields are very plausible to exist in Nature.
-Models considering a real scalar field have also been considered in large scale Cosmology, see \cite{Torres:2014bpa} for instance, but they induce the wave oscillation to the spacetime structure, as in the case of the compact objects they form, called {\it oscillatons} \cite{Alcubierre:2003sx}, and such oscillation in the scale factor could impose strong constraints on the value of the real scalar field parameters.
-In this work, we will consider complex scalar fields which do not present such oscillations in the geometry of the spacetime.
+Models considering a complex scalar field for describing dark matter (and even dark energy, see \cite{Carvente:2020aae}) have also been considered and have proved to give a consistent description of the Fridman homogeneous Universe \cite{Li:2013nal} (we are using the direct transliteration from the Russian name), with a scalar potential as in Eq.~(\ref{eq:potential1}), showing that the $\mu$ parameter needs not to be very small, it is enough to demand that $m_\phi>10^{-21}\,{\rm eV}/c^2$, due to the presence of the quartic term $\sigma$ \cite{Li:2013nal,Suarez:2016eez}, which is strongly constrained in terms of the combination $\sigma^2/\mu^4$, proportional to the gravitational length scale that $\sigma$ defines, which turns out to be ultralong, of the order of kiloparsecs \cite{Li:2013nal, Suarez:2016eez}.
+These scalar fields are considered completely noninteracting with other types of matter, and we will call them {\it classical scalar fields}.
+There is a growing conviction not only that scalar fields are very plausible candidates to describe the dark matter present in the Universe, but that objects described by such scalar fields very plausibly exist in nature.
+Models considering a real scalar field have also been considered in large scale cosmology, see \cite{Torres:2014bpa, Chakraborty:2021vcr} for instance, but they induce the wave oscillation to the spacetime structure, as in the case of the compact objects they form, called "oscillatons" \cite{Alcubierre:2003sx}, and such oscillations in the scale factor could impose strong constraints on the value of the real scalar field parameters.
+In this work, we will consider complex scalar fields that do not present such oscillations in the spacetime geometry.

-The cosmological model with ultra-long wavelength, classical complex scalar field, is a serious alternative to the standard Cold Dark Matter(CDM) model, where the dark matter is treated as a pressure-less fluid of weakly interactive massive particles (WIMPS) \cite{Dodelson:2003ft}.
+The cosmological is a serious alternative to the standard cold dark matter(CDM) model, where the dark matter is treated as a pressureless fluid of WIMPs \cite{Dodelson:2003ft}.